protagolabs/Netmind-examples/tensorflow/local/language-modeling/ReadMe.md

 python predata.py
 ```
 You should see the new folder named "data_mlm" under the current directory.
-When you ant to train job on netmind platform, you should package directory "data_mlm" to zip, tar.gz, or tar,
+When you want to train job on netmind platform, you should package directory "data_mlm" to zip, tar.gz, or tar,
 and upload to the platform.
-Anather way, if you have processed dataset, you also use it directly.
+Another way, if you have processed dataset, you can also use it directly.

 * model training